Victor González (politician, born 1975): Biography

 Complutense University of Madrid.
 He was the founder of a management consultancy business called Management Productive Resources SL and ran a number of local companies including a taxi firm which he owned with Louis Alphonse de Bourbon.
 According to media reports, González was investigated for "accounting irregularities" during his business career.

 He was elected to the Congress of Deputies in the November 2019 Spanish general election for Vox representing the Salamanca constituency.
 He also serves as Vox's spokesman on economic policy.

-González travelled to Bolivia in January 2020, shortly after the coup that overthrew the socialist president Evo Morales in order to show his support for the new regime.
+González travelled to Bolivia in January 2020, shortly after the coup that overthrew the socialist president Evo Morales in order to show his support for the new government.